browserengineering/book/book/layout.md

         child.layout()
 ```

-We'll discuss the base case of the recursioin just a moment, but let's
+We'll discuss the base case of the recursion in just a moment, but
-first ask how it starts.
-Inconveniently, the `BlockLayout` constructor
+first let's ask how it starts.
+Inconveniently, the `BlockLayout`
-requires a parent node, so we need another kind of layout object at
+constructor requires a parent node, so we need another kind of layout
-the root.[^or-none] I think of that root as the document itself, so
+object at the root.[^or-none] I think of that root as the document
-let's call it `DocumentLayout`:
+itself, so let's call it `DocumentLayout`:

 [^or-none]: You couldn't just use `None` for the parent, because the
 root layout object also computes its size and position differently, as